julakshah/gaussian-guy/site/content/milestone1.md

 ## Status

-We've successfully interfaced with the robot arm we're planning to use, controlling it via a script.
+We've successfully interfaced with the robot arm we're planning to use, controlling it via a script and watching it move.

-On the reconstruction side, we have already tested COLMAP on a dataset of images to examine its reconstruction, and are currently working on the environment setup for gsplat and triangle_splatting in parallel to determine which we will go forward with using.
-We're running into a few issues installing the necessary versions of packages, especially when CUDA is involved, but are working through those.
+On the reconstruction side, we have already tested COLMAP on a dataset of images to examine its reconstruction and eventually pass the reconstruction to gsplat, and are currently working on finishing the environment setup for gsplat and triangle_splatting in parallel to determine which we will go forward with using.
+We're running into a few issues installing the necessary versions of packages, especially when CUDA is involved, but have been working through those.

+We have an initial working environment for gsplat.
+We're using Python 3.10, CUDA 11.8, and the corresponding PyTorch version.
+Note that installing [gsplat](https://github.com/nerfstudio-project/gsplat) allows for either JIT compiling of the CUDA code on the first run, building from source, or installing a prebuilt wheel for specific package versions.
+We found that the JIT compilation would fail on newer PyTorch versions due to a function signature calling, and pivoted to the precompiled wheel, which appears to work more reliably.
+Also, the gsplat documentation recommends using pip to install the additional requirements for the example via the `examples/requirements.txt` file, but we found we had to additionally use the `--no-build-isolation` flag in order for some of the built packages to recognize PyTorch.

 ## Project Components